dedis/doc/cosi/cosi.md

 ## Collective Signature

-The leader must know the statement S to be signed and the set of public keys of the participants N. The point A is defined as the collective key of the participants N. A collective signature is generated in four steps over two round trips between the leader and the rest of the participants.
+The leader must know the message M to be signed and the set of public keys of the participants P. The point A is defined as the collective key of the participants P. A collective signature is generated in four steps over two round trips between the leader and the rest of the participants.

 ### Announcement

-Upon the request to generate a signature on a statement S, the leader broadcasts an announcement message indicating the start of a signing process.
-This announcement message MUST contain the statement S to sign.
+Upon the request to generate a signature on a message M, the leader broadcasts an announcement message indicating the start of a signing process.
+This announcement message MUST contain the message M to sign.

 ### Commitment

-Upon the receipt of an announcement message, each non-leader participant SHOULD validate the statement S syntactically and semantically according to an application-dependent policy.
+Upon the receipt of an announcement message, each non-leader participant SHOULD validate the message M syntactically and semantically according to an application-dependent policy.
 If any of these checks fails, the participant MUST abort the protocol.